jayscope/GameWork.Unity/UnityProject/Assets/GameWork/README.md

 Collection and tools and scripts to aid development in Unity.
 Includes GameWork.Core: an engine agnostic .Net C# Framework for game development.

 Dependencies:

-GameWork.Core which is added as a submodule and has a tool provided to copy files into the GameWork Unity project.
+GameWork.Core which is added as a submodule.
+Use the CreateJunctions.bat file to setup the junctions required to build the GameWork.unitypackage

 Source:
 https://github.com/Game-Work/GameWork.Unity